wwoelmer/BOPRC_1_R_Fundamentals/README.md

 install.packages('readxl')

 ```
-Once all packages are installed you can load them using the ‘library’
+Once all packages are installed you can load them using the `library()`
 function:

 ``` r